 Some experiences in life are so significant, so profound, so intense, that after we go through them, there’s a very real sense in which “we’re not the same person we used to be.”
 That might involve a change in how we understand ourselves or the world, or in what we value or take to be important.
 In this workshop, we developed some basic concepts and categories, that might help us make sense of these transformative experiences.
 We also pointed toward some of the bigger philosophical questions that are lurking behind the problem of transformative experience, including rational choice, personal identity, and freedom & the Good.
-Access information & resources here!
+Access the session recording & other resources here!

 Gertrude Stein’s “there is no there there” has been used as a description for placeless spaces.
 By contrast, place has some kind of “there” going on.
 But what is this?
 What exactly is “place”?
 There are lots of ways to think about it.
 In this workshop, we reflected upon Helena’s sense of “place” in terms of our urban outdoors.
 Learn more & access resources here!